readthedocs/readthedocs.org/docs/terms-of-service.rst

 **Short version:** *We own the Service and all of our Content.
-In order for you to use our Content, we give you certain rights to it, but you may only use our content in the way we have allowed.*
+In order for you to use our Content, we give you certain rights to it, but you may only use our Content in the way we have allowed.*

 Read the Docs' rights to content
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~